stella0000000/bikes-beats-beers-web/README.md

 }
 ```

-## Feed the brew type to find a destination: cafe or bar
+## Feed the brew type to API to locate a: cafe or bar
 ```javascript
 export const fetchBrew = async (
   brew: string | string[] | undefined,